C2DH/ranketwo-submissions/lessons/drafts/data.md

 Use paper and pencil to draw your ideas.

-Now check the following image.
+Now check the following image — this is what a data model for this source could look like.
 Make abstraction of technical details and focus on what you can understand.

 ![Scheme and connections](/assets/images/data-criticism/database_scheme.jpg)

 1. Can you recognise types of information that constitute descriptive categories following the article you read?
-2. Can you recognise what kind of information is considered important to retain based on the attrobutes of each category?
+2. Can you recognise what kind of information is considered important to retain based on the attributes of each category?
 3. Can you understand how the categories are related?
-How would you interprete the arrows connecting them?
+How would you interpret the arrows connecting them?

+Building a data model in practice raises further questions, such as how to handle a person known by several different names or titles (as with Palmerston in 4.c), or how to record that one person can be linked to several different works or roles (as with Karl's many publications in Section 3) — these are not flaws in your model, but design decisions every historian working with data has to make.

 ### 4.b Extracting information from sources

 Before building a database, historians must identify the information they want to record.
-In this exercice, we are going to extract names, places, organisations, and events from our historical sources.
-We are actually goig to perform a simplified form of [Named Entity Recognition (NER)](https://en.wikipedia.org/wiki/Named-entity_recognition).
+In this exercise, we are going to extract names, places, organisations, and events from our historical sources.
+We are actually going to perform a simplified form of [Named Entity Recognition (NER)](https://en.wikipedia.org/wiki/Named-entity_recognition).

 Look at the source excerpt above.